 - No mid-tunnel exits or entrances

-- Will not be tolled upon opening; tolling starts in 2019 on a date to be determined
+- Will open toll-free for a period of time; tolling starts on a date to be determined

 Drivers that today use the Alaskan Way Viaduct or Battery Street Tunnel will have new routes and options for getting to and through downtown Seattle.